-If there are other people you know who are buying for the same person, and you are all equally at a loss for what to get them (or as above, the recipient is somewhat of a connoisseur), then you can resolve together to all get gift cards for the same store (for quality), or different stores (for variety).
+If there are other people you know who are buying for the same person, and you are all equally at a loss for what to get them (or as above, the recipient is somewhat of a connoisseur), then you can resolve together to all get gift cards for the same store.

-Gift cards have their pros and cons like any potential gift.
-The important point that I want to finish on is that they can either be used as a thoughtless last minute scapegoat, or they can be done with almost as much consideration as any other well thought out Christmas present if they are purchased with a bit of intention.
+Gift cards have their pros and cons like any other gift.
+The important point that I want to finish on is that they can either be used as a thoughtless last minute scapegoat, or they can be done with the same consideration as any other well thought out Christmas present.

-That being said, even if you find yourself in a pinch at the last minute (as is so often the case), then a gift card has to be a better choice than a random shot in the dark.
+That being said, even if you find yourself in a pinch at the last minute (as is so often the case), then a gift card still has to be the better choice than a random shot in the dark.

-It is important to note here that in my previous post I harshly railed against the cesspool of mindless listicles about gift ideas with some of the most abhorrent junk ever conceived.
+In my previous post I railed against the cesspool of mindless listicles about gift ideas with some of the most abhorrent junk ever conceived.

 The Art of Manliness has consistently for a number of years provided comprehensive lists of gift ideas for men which gets expanded and updated each year…

 These lists do not reflect the majority of nonsense listicles that I am describing.
-The Christmas gift ideas found on the Art of Manliness are the refreshing exception to the rule and are loaded with fantastic ideas that will absolutely fill anyone with great potential ideas for any man in their life.
+Art of Manliness gift ideas are the refreshing exception to the rule and are loaded with fantastic ideas that will absolutely fill anyone with great potential ideas for any man in their life.

 Brett Mackay is a true gentleman and a scholar and it will not be said that this post is in any way a negative reflection on his views, or his incredibly thoughtful Christmas gift ideas which undoubtedly took much time and research on his part to put together.